Last Updated: September 24, 2021

 6. Bundling auto insurance and house insurance saves you an average of 16%.

-You can keep 15% or so by bundling your homeowner’s insurance with your other insurance policies, like auto and life insurance.
+You can keep 15% or so by bundling your homeowner’s insurance with your other insurance policies, like auto, life insurance, or business insurance.
 But you won’t save as much bundling renters insurance and auto insurance.
 In this case, the savings would be cut in half, at just 8%.

 Credit-based insurance scores are lawful in most states.
 Unless you live in Hawaii, California, or Massachusetts, your insurance provider may request to see your credit history to figure out your liability.
 In the US, 85% of agencies use the score to establish premiums.